dedupeio/dedupe/docs/Making-smart-comparisons.rst

 How long would it take to duplicate a thousand records?

-Within a data set of thousand records, there are :math:`\frac{1{,}000
+Within a dataset of thousand records, there are :math:`\frac{1{,}000
 \times 999}{2} = 499{,}500` unique pairs of records.
 If we compared all of them using our magic function it would take six days.

 But, one second is a **long** time, let's say we sped it up so that we can make 10,000 comparisons per second.
-Now we can get through our thousand record long dataset in less than a minute
+Now we can get through our thousand-record-long dataset in less than a minute

-Feeling good about our super fast comparison function, let's take on a data set of 100,000 records.
+Feeling good about our super-fast comparison function, let's take on a dataset of 100,000 records.
 Now there are :math:`\frac{100{,}000 \times 99{,}999}{2} = 4{,}999{,}950{,}000` unique possible pairs.
-If we compare all of them with our super fast comparison function, it will take six days again.
+If we compare all of them with our super-fast comparison function, it will take six days again.

 If we want to work with moderately sized data, we have to find a way of